Meralco Electricity Rates and Your Solar ROI

 At ₱15/kWh (Projected)

 Every ₱1 increase in the Meralco rate per kWh adds approximately ₱750 to ₱1,500 in annual savings for a typical residential solar system.
-The solar installation cost is fixed at the time of purchase.
+The solar installation cost is fixed at purchase.
 The savings grow automatically with every Meralco rate increase.

 Solar ROI by System Size at Current Meralco Rates